How to Prevent the Spread of Tuberculosis

 If you have inactive TB:

 You’ve been exposed to TB.
 There are TB bacteria in your body, but you have no symptoms and are not sick.
-The only way to know if you have a TB infection is to have a skin test or a blood test for TB.
+The only way to know if you have an inactive TB infection is to have a skin test or a blood test for TB.

-You may develop active TB (TB disease) if you don't get treatment or your immune system is weakened.
-This can happen if you are older or have HIV, for example.
+You may develop active TB disease if you don't get treatment or your immune system is weakened.
+This can happen if you are older, are taking immune-suppressing medicines, or are living with HIV infection, for example.

 Active TB (TB disease)